The Big Picture: Careers in Corporate Impact

 - Employees working in marketing and brand management can employ market research techniques to understand stakeholder needs that inform corporate impact activities, and develop new ways of communicating about the value their companies deliver, both internally and externally.

-Nonprofits — including academic institutions, industry associations, and think tanks — engage in the corporate impact space too.
+Nonprofits — including academic institutions, industry associations, and think tanks — engage in the corporate social impact space too.
 Activities can range from research to advocacy.
 Major players include Business for Social Responsibility, The Boston College Center for Corporate Citizenship, and (of course!)
 Net Impact.
 For details, see Nonprofit Management.